-(b) is an affiliated entity of the issuer or any of its subsidiary entities,

-4.2 For the purposes of Section 4.1, the indirect acceptance by an individual of any consulting, advisory or other compensatory fee includes acceptance of a fee by

-(a) an individual's spouse, minor child or stepchild, or a child or stepchild who shares the individual's home; or

-(b) an entity in which such individual is a partner, member, an officer such as a managing director occupying a comparable position or executive officer, or occupies a similar position (except limited partners, non-managing members and those occupying similar positions who, in each case, have no active role in providing services to the entity) and which provides accounting, consulting, legal, investment banking or financial advisory services to the issuer or any subsidiary entity of the issuer.

-4.3 For the purposes of Section 4.1, compensatory fees do not include the receipt of fixed amounts of compensation under a retirement plan (including deferred compensation) for prior service with the issuer if the compensation is not contingent in any way on continued service.
+- (b) is an affiliated entity of the issuer or any of its subsidiary entities, is considered to have a material relationship with the issuer. - 4.2 For the purposes of Section 4.1, the indirect acceptance by an individual of any consulting, advisory or other compensatory fee includes acceptance of a fee by - (a) an individual's spouse, minor child or stepchild, or a child or stepchild who shares the individual's home; or - (b) an entity in which such individual is a partner, member, an officer such as a managing director occupying a comparable position or executive officer, or occupies a similar position (except limited partners, non-managing members and those occupying similar positions who, in each case, have no active role in providing services to the entity) and which provides accounting, consulting, legal, investment banking or financial advisory services to the issuer or any subsidiary entity of the issuer. - 4.3 For the purposes of Section 4.1, compensatory fees do not include the receipt of fixed amounts of compensation under a retirement plan (including deferred compensation) for prior service with the issuer if the compensation is not contingent in any way on continued service.